SLAJFER/space-checker/README.md

 # space-checker
-This is a python script that is used to grab and display information regarding local block devices
+This is a python script that is used to collect and display information from local block devices